y0f/bike-app/README.md

 ## Project Overview

-BikeHub is designed for bike repair shops.
-It boasts user-friendly interfaces tailored for Admins, Mechanics, and Customers.
-Users can conveniently schedule a time for their bike repairs.
-Mechanics have control over their schedules and appointments specific to each service point.
-The mechanic panel supports multi-tenancy, enabling mechanics to work seamlessly across different servicepoints.
-For instance, if a bike repair shop has 3 servicepoints, multi-tenancy ensures efficient management.
+BikeHub is a Laravel Filament web app tailored for bike repair shops.
+It features user-friendly interfaces for Admins, Mechanics, and Customers, allowing easy scheduling of bike repairs.
+Mechanics have control over their schedules and appointments, specific to each service point.
+The mechanic panel supports multi-tenancy, enabling mechanics to manage appointments and schedules across different service points (locations, branches).

 ## Current Status